Traditional Home Upgrade

 Insulation

-300mm wool installed on main pitched roof, 100mm board between rafters and 100mm board underneath + plasterboard.
-140mm insulation board for newly built flat roof construction.
+• 300mm mineral wool installed in attic of main pitched roof, 100mm insulation board between rafters and 100mm insulation board underneath + plasterboard.
+140mm insulation board to top deck of newly built flat roof construction.

 Heating